What is Cardarine

 Cardarine is one of the most popular bodybuilding supplements on the market.
-While nearly all supplements make similar promises – gain more muscle, burn more fat, get the energy boost for a power workout – Cardarine stands out because it can also protect the heart and lower bad cholesterol.
+While nearly all supplements make similar promises – gain more muscle, burn fatter, get the energy boost for a power workout – Cardarine stands out because it can also protect the heart and lower bad cholesterol.
 A supplement that can give you a better body and lower your risk for heart attack?
 No wonder everyone wants it!

 But does Cardarine’s claims have actual medical basis?
 We take a look at its history, benefits, side effects, how to use it and what results you can expect.